Kate Addo

 Kate Addo (born 23 July 1972) is a Ghanaian journalist, broadcaster and public relations practitioner.
-She is currently the Director of Public Affairs of the Parliament of Ghana.
+She is currently the Coordinating Director in Charge of Parliamentary Broadcasting, Media Relations and Public Engagements Departments of the Parliament of Ghana.

 Early life and education

 Kate Addo was born to William Schovel Addo and Juliana Ahimah Aryee, both from Greater Accra Region in Ghana.
 She attended Ebenezer Senior High School in 1985, obtaining an Ordinary Level Certificate in 1990.
 She then proceeded to Accra High School for her Advanced Level Certificate in 1992.
 She started studying at the Ghana Institute of Journalism in 1996 where she obtained a Diploma of Journalism, and in 2003, at the University of Leeds, obtained an MA in International Communication.
 In 2010, she also obtained a Master of Public Administration (MPA) from the Ghana Institute of Management and Public Administration, and in 2016, an LLB degree from the Ghana Institute of Management and Public Administration.

 Career

 Addo started her career at Ghana Broadcasting Corporation in 1998 as an Assistant Editor and then she moved on to become a Newscaster, TV Presenter and then Political Moderator for current affairs programmes up until 2004 when she left.

 Addo became acting Director of Public Affairs at the Parliament of Ghana in 2016 and in 2020 she was promoted to substantive Director of Public Affairs of the Parliament of Ghana.